My Value Pricing Story

 - September 2013 – After four years of practicing value pricing, I launched the Art of Value to help other professionals create happy customers and make more money.

-Testimonials About Art of Value
+Testimonials for Art of Value

 When presented with an opportunity to resell a specialized solution, I wasn't even sure what questions I should be asking to price it.
 Kirk not only asked me the precise questions to guide me to an appropriate, defendable price, he also coached me on how to present the proposal to my client.
 I presented it and got approval in 20 minutes!
 With this one sale, I boosted my revenue by nearly 35% over last year. – Jim Medema